Xilinx/SDAccel-Tutorials/docs/getting-started-c-kernels/lab-2-introduction-to-the-sdaccel-makefile.md

 ## Step 4: Generate Additional Reports

-In this tutorial, you will create the `sdaccel.ini` file in the `helloworld_c` directory, and add the following contents:
+Before running the commands in this step, you must first create a `sdaccel.ini` file in the `helloworld_c` directory.
+The `sdaccel.ini` file should include the following contents:

 ```C
 [Debug]